binaryHips/IMAGINE-RT/README.md

 With all those optimizations and improvements, our CPU raytracer is now perfectly capable of low-resolution realtime rendering of simple scenes. (and near-realtime rendering of more complexe ones)

+Video is sped up 1.5 times.
+FPS counter is accurate.

 [![Watch the video](https://i.sstatic.net/Vp2cE.png)](https://github.com/user-attachments/assets/dfab4c2e-9bab-417f-a64b-a545e33d025c)

+## How to use

+First, clone and build using the makefile.
+You may get errors because of missing openGL dependencies.
+In this case, install what it asks for.

+One you run the program, look at the console. an helper message shows the list of controls, and the scene statistics appear.

+When you start a render, a progress update appears inside the console.

+Enjoy !